Training Latent Diffusion Models with Interacting Particle Algorithms: Derivations

 \subsection{Derivation of the Gradient Flow}

-Equipped with the tools above, we now give a derivation of the gradients with respect to the distribution $q$ for the free energy functional $\tilde{F}(\theta, \phi, q)$ in \eqref{eq:app_free_energy}.
-We first need to compute the first variation \eqref{eq:app_first_variation} of the functional: \begin{lemma} Given the free energy of the form in \eqref{eq_app:decomposed_obj}:
+Equipped with the tools above, we now derive the gradients of the averaged free energy $\tilde{F}(\theta, \phi, q^{1:M})=M^{-1}\sum_{m=1}^M \tilde{F}^m(\theta, \phi, q^m)$, where $\tilde{F}^m$ is the single-datapoint free energy for $x^m$.
+We first compute the single-datapoint first variation \eqref{eq:app_first_variation}, and then lift it componentwise to the averaged objective: \begin{lemma} Given the free energy of the form in \eqref{eq_app:decomposed_obj}:

 The first variation $\delta \tilde{F}(\theta, \phi, q)=(\delta_q \tilde{F}(\theta, \phi, q), \delta_\theta \tilde{F}(\theta, \phi, q), \delta_\phi \tilde{F}(\theta, \phi, q))$ is given by:

 \end{lemma} \begin{proof} For \cref{eq_app:1st_var_theta,eq_app:1st_var_phi}, it suffices to note that by grouping the parameters into $\tilde\theta := (\theta, \phi) \in \Theta=\R^{D}$, we can compute by Taylor expansion: